marshmallow-code/marshmallow/docs/quickstart.rst

 Deserializing Objects
 ---------------------

-The opposite of the :meth:`dump <Schema.dump>` method is the :meth:`load <Schema.load>` method, which deserializes an input dictionary to an application-level data structure (e.g. an ORM object in a web application).
+The opposite of the :meth:`dump <Schema.dump>` method is the :meth:`load <Schema.load>` method, which deserializes an input dictionary to an application-level data structure.

 By default, :meth:`load <Schema.load>` will return a dictionary of field names mapped to the deserialized values.